riahtu/lumen-client/docs/explorer.rst

 .. image:: _static/explorer/control_panel.png

 The control panel contains three tabs shown above.
-Use the File Tab to select data to plot.
-Use the Plot Tab to see the currently plotted elements and customize the display.
-Use the Tools Tab to open and save views, download data, and adjust the plot behavior.
+Use the :ref:`explorer-files-tab` to select data to plot.
+Use the :ref:`explorer-plot-tab` to see the currently plotted elements and customize the display.
+Use the :ref:`explorer-tools-tab` to open and save views, download data, and adjust the plot behavior.

+.. _explorer-files-tab:

 Files Tab
 *********

 Each installation is an expandable file tree.
-Clicking the triangle icon expands or collapses a node.
+Clicking the |fa-caret-right| icon expands or collapses a node.
 Expand an installation to see the list of root folders.
 Folders contain data streams and/or subfolders.
 Expand a data stream to see the list of plottable elements.
-Add an element to the plot by clicking the green button next to the element name.
-The plot color will appear as a square patch next to the name.
+Add an element to the plot by clicking the
+|add-element| button next to the element name.
+The plot color will appear as a
+square patch next to the name.

-Remove an element by clicking the red button next to the element name.
+Remove an element by clicking the |remove-element| button.
 Elements may only be plotted on an axis with matching units.
-If both left and right axes have elements with other units, the plot button will be disabled and the tooltip will display an error message.
+If both left and right axes have elements with other units, the plot button will be disabled.
+Hover the cursor over the button to display the required axis units.

-Installations with owner or administrator rights will have a gear icon next to the installation name.
-Click the gear to open the Installation Settings page.
+If you have owner or administrator rights on an installation, click the
+|fa-gear| icon next to the installation name to open the Installation Settings
+page.

+.. _explorer-plot-tab:

 Plot Tab
 ********